When you look out at the smiling faces in your classroom, you probably can name the goals that you need to target for

 - Share those goals with their guardians at home so they can get the appropriate support needed at home.

 Meet it or Beat it Club FREEBIE!

-- Write Meet it or Beat It Club on the board, display the words on a bulletin board or just poster board.
+- Write Meet it or Beat It Club on the board, and display the words on a bulletin board or just poster board.